netscaler/netscaler-k8s-ingress-controller/docs/deploy/azure-cpx-url.md

      For example, `azurecpxreg.azurecr.io/citrix/citrix-k8s-cpx-ingress-13-0:latest`

-     Copy the image URL and replace as image in the Citrix ADC CPX YAML file.
+     Copy the image URL and replace as image in the Netscaler CPX YAML file.